krenalis/krenalis/doc/src/data-warehouse.md

 }
 ```

-Properties with type Object are transformed into consecutive columns starting with the same prefix, for example:
+Properties with type Object are transformed into columns starting with the same prefix, for example:

 ```
 address_street_name